Imagine-2-Drive: Leveraging High-Fidelity World Models via Multi-Modal Diffusion Policies: METHODOLOGY

-However, unlike imitation learning, where diffusion policies are trained with fixed datasets of expert actions, our RL setting lacks predefined targets.
-Instead, the policy learns to maximize cumulative rewards through exploration and interaction with the environment.
+However, unlike behavioral cloning methods where diffusion policies can be optimized to fit the conditional noise prediction $\varepsilon_{\theta}(\tau_{t}^{k}, s_{t}, k)$, our RL setting lacks predefined target trajectories to supervise upon.
+Instead, the policy learns to maximize the cumulative sum of rewards objective $\mathcal{J}_{RL}(\pi_{\theta})$.

-The reinforcement learning (RL) objective is for the agent to maximize $\mathcal{J}_{RL}(\pi)$, the expected cumulative reward over trajectories sampled from its policy.